frioux/blog/content/posts/vim-lsp-scala.md

 ALE errors if you don't set `project_root` so setting that option with this plugin is basically a waste.

-After the above I set up the autocompletion and goto defintion like this:
+After the above I set up the autocompletion and goto definition like this:

 ```viml
 set omnifunc=ale#completion#OmniFunc